Alexandru Tzigara-Samurcaș: Aman Museum and Bucharest University

 During those years, Tzigara was also an inspector and evaluator of works collected from Secu Monastery and the Diocese of Buzău, becoming both a Fellow of the Romanian Royal Society of Geography and the Architects' Society.
 Tzigara also served as representative of the Romanian curators in European colloquiums: the Public Art Congress of Liège, Belgium (1905) and the Braunschweig Congress on Art Conservation (1906), where he presented a report on the efforts to preserve Romanian monuments.
 Also in 1906, Tzigara-Samurcaș attended the 8th International Congress of Art History.
 Once familiarized with the artistic fashions of the day, Tzigara reported to the National Liberal Education Minister Spiru Haret about the need to reform the educational system in such manner as to provide peasant children with an artistic education, citing reasons moral and economical.

-Around 1908, Tzigara was also involved in the process of cataloging and preserving the body of works left by Romanian painter Theodor Aman.
+Tzigara was involved in controversies marking the celebration of Carol I's 40th year on the throne, when he spoke out against politician Ioan Lahovary, accused of mismanaging the Carol Park festivities.
+Around 1908, he was also involved in the process of cataloging and preserving the body of works left by Romanian painter Theodor Aman.
 The Aman Museum appointed him director, and, under his leadership, opened its doors to the public for the very first time.
-Tzigara was also involved in controversies marking the celebration of Carol I's 40th year on the throne, when he spoke out against politician Ioan Lahovary, accused of mismanaging the Carol Park festivities.
+Also in 1908, he published the museum catalog.
+Described by art historian Petre Oprea as "interesting", it featured Aman's biographical sketch.

 The creation of a separate University of Bucharest Art History Department for Tzigara was a project which split the academic and political world.
 At the core of such disputes was Nicolae Iorga, from the History Department, who argued that his own courses also covered art, and who consequently became Tzigara's main adversary.
 The proposal of expanding University was also defeated in Parliament by Lahovary, the Senate president, who probably still resented for his 1906 comments.
 The debates prolonged themselves over the following years.
 In 1909, Tzigara-Samurcaș, Grigore Tocilescu and George Murnu competed with each other for the Archeology Chair, and this created a dispute over whether art historians could not lecture in archeology (Murnu eventually won the contest, despite being exposed for plagiarism by Tzigara, in articles for the magazine Noua Revistă Română).
 The same year, he was in Sweden, Norway and Denmark, where he visited the Skansen, Bygdøy and Lyngby open-air museums, but suggested that a similar project would be redundant at home, arguing that peasant society in Romania was only too visible around Bucharest.
-He was much more impressed with the Nordic Museum, which reportedly became the template for his Bucharest museum.
+He was much more impressed with the Nordiska of Djurgården, which reportedly became the template for his Bucharest museum.